If one of my medications or diabetes supplies is deemed potentially unsafe, I want to know about it. ASAP.

 There may not be, but we have to wonder if there should be, or whether opinions differ too much on how people want to learn about medical product recalls?

-Just last week, Tandem voluntarily recalled a batch of t:slim insulin pump cartridges because of potential leaking.
-No one reported being injured or hurt as a result (see also: no "adverse events"), but there was that possibility.
-Tandem apparently discovered this issue during an internal product test, and made the choice to immediately and publicly issue the recall that impacted 22 different lot numbers (a total of 4,746 boxes of cartridges) shipped on or after Dec.
-17, 2013.
+Just recently this past week, Tandem voluntarily recalled a batch of t:slim insulin pump cartridges because of potential leaking.
+No one reported being injured or hurt as a result (see also: no “

 Within an hour of the recall being issued, Tandem had sent out a news release online, posted the information on the News section of its website, and began sending word out via social media.
 Many of us in the DOC helped spread the word, too, so that as many people as possible could learn about this and find out if their own supplies might be included.